itsmohiniii/NamasteJS/notes/season-1/lecture-08.md

     ------------------
     const b;
     b = 10;
-    console.log(b); // SyntaxError: Missing initializer in const declaration.
+    console.log(b); // this code also rejected upfront as SyntaxError.
+SyntaxError: Missing initializer in const declaration.
 (This type of declaration won't work with const. const b = 10 only will work)
     ------------------
     const b = 100;
     b = 1000; //this gives us TypeError: Assignment to constant variable.